TheArkian/AlspheDocs/README.md

 - LMGTFY Command - Find out anything the internet has to offer, quickly

+- Nuke Command - Wipe all the messages out of a channel

 - Number Generator Command - Quickly grab a number between x and y

 - A profile Command - See your level on every server the bot is on (the level stays the same and updates on every server you go to)